 Click the Edit icon (pencil) on the Scorecard section and select Show in Customer360.

 Note: When you start populating Scorecard with scores, they can not easily be removed or moved between Groups.
-You will have to first remove the metric from any weight associated to it, and delete all the data from a the metric before removing it.
+You will have to first remove the metric from any weight associated with it, and delete all the data from the metric before removing it.
 For more help, contact Gainsight Customer Success team.

 By default, scorecard measures are updated manually by Gainsight users.
 Gainsight offers the option for Scorecard Measures to be updated automatically based on the measure data upload.
 For more information about this topic, refer to the Rules to Automated Scorecard Updates article.